risc0/website/blog/2022-06-27-starter/index.md

 # A program to multiply two numbers in the zkVM

-In the Rust starter program, we demonstrate how to multiply two numbers and share their product with a recipient without revealing what the two factors are.
-The RISC Zero zkVM provides a cryptographically strong argument that we performed the computation.
-By sharing the computational result from the zkVM, we can tie our computational results to our argument of correct program execution.
+In the Rust starter program, we demonstrate how to multiply two numbers and share their product without revealing what the two factors are.
+The RISC Zero zkVM provides a cryptographically strong argument that we performed the computation, which is witnessed by a verifiable "receipt."
+By sharing the receipt, we can convince a skeptical third party that we ran the computation faithfully and that the output is honest.

 # Differentiating host and guest code